mikeroyal/eBPF-Guide/README.md

 **eBPF Comapnies**

 * [Isovalent](https://isovalent.com/) is a company founded by the creators of [Cilium](https://cilium.io/) and [eBPF](https://ebpf.io/).
-We build open source software and enterprise solutions solving networking, security, and observability needs for modern cloud native infrastructure.
+They build open source software and enterprise solutions solving networking, security, and observability needs for modern cloud native infrastructure.

 ## eBPF Tools & Libraries